-- NRPA has extensive experience in post-Chernobyl management, and is also strongly involved in the continuous improvement of the emergency preparedness and response system. - Through dedicated seminars and exercises, NRPA has a good contact with various actors and levels within the emergency and respons organisation. - Establishment of local-national forums is a national part of the EU NERIS-TP project work package 3 - The NERIS-TP is a follow-up of the EU EURANOS project "Involvement of people affected by the contamination of an area - a Norwegian pilot study" - There is a need to involve stakeholders, such as operators, professional organisations, research institutes, universities, NGOs, consultants and all levels of the food production (farmers, processing industries and end sale) - It is important to engage stakeholders on both national and local level
+- NRPA has extensive experience in post-Chernobyl management, and is also strongly involved in the continuous improvement of the emergency preparedness and response system. - Through dedicated seminars and exercises, NRPA has a good contact with various actors and levels within the emergency and respons organisation. - There is a need to involve stakeholders, such as operators, professional organisations, research institutes, universities, NGOs, consultants and all levels of the food production (farmers, processing industries and end sale) - It is important to engage stakeholders on both national and local level